schwebels/bonniethiel/content/authors/admin/_index.md

 ---
 bio: My research interests include the application of biostatistics, epidemiology and bioinformatics to study *mycobacterium Tuberculosis* (Mtb) and the host immunological response to Mtb infection.
 education:
+  courses:

-  - PhD in Systems Biology and Bioinformatics
+  - course: PhD in Systems Biology and Bioinformatics
     institution: Case Western Reserve University
     year: 2021
-  - MS in Genetic Epidemiology
+  - course: MS in Genetic Epidemiology
     institution: Case Western Reserve University
     year: 1998
-  - BSc in Molecular Biology and Biochemistry
+  - course: BSc in Molecular Biology and Biochemistry
     institution: University of Colorado
     year: 1988